How to Makeover That Boring Bedside Table

 Here's the part where you don't judge me for being a slob while I work, cause well, this is my work table while the project was in progress.

-I found this great mandala stencil that I used on top and then taped off some of it to use a smaller piece of it on the bottom.
+I had this great mandala stencil that I used on top and then taped off some of it to use a smaller piece of it on the bottom.
 There are some people who are good enough stencilers not to have to cover the part they aren't using.
 Yeah.
 I'm not one of them.
 I offer no apologies.
+I’m not sure where you can by this one, but I do have and love this stencil also.
+(Also, check out the post about my amazing red workboard!)

 I've gotta admit.
 I'm pretty stinking happy with how it turned out.
 It was late when I sprayed a final coat of poly on it and I had to bring it in to dry.
 The light isn't great, but you guys....look!
 So.
 Much.
 Happy.